bnb-chain/bnb-chain.github.io/docs/validator/fullnode.md

 Sometimes you just can’t get synced.
 The most common reasons are as follows:

-* You have started `geth` without the discovery protocol, you can set the `--nodiscover` parameter to `False`.
+* You have started `geth` without the discovery protocol, you can set the `--nodiscover` parameter to `false`.
 You only want this if you are running full node with fixed nodes.

 - Update `BootstrapNodes`